 Your doctor is the best person to help you make the decision as to whether TAVR is a good option for you.
 Your doctor considers different types of information in making a recommendation for or against TAVR.
 Your medical history, test results, lifestyle, and personal preference all play a role.

 What to Expect

 A doctor performs TAVR by inserting a catheter through a blood vessel in your groin.
 Some doctors use an alternate site besides the groin.
 The catheter will be guided to the aortic valve and a new valve will be placed over the existing diseased one.

-You will have conscious sedation or general anesthesia, and you may need to stay in the hospital for 4 to 7 days.
+You will have conscious sedation or general anesthesia, and you may need to stay in the hospital for one to two days.
 The first part of your hospital stay will include time in an ICU (intensive care unit).

-Cardiac rehabilitation is usually part of your recovery.
-And you will need help with household, work, and other daily activities for a time.
+After the procedure, you will need help with household, work, and other daily activities for a time.
 Gradually, you’ll get back on your feet and doing activities you enjoy.
-Full recovery takes up to six months.
+Most people start feeling better the day after TAVR.